doom-neovim/doom-nvim/docs/getting_started.md

 - `lua/doom/core/keybindings/init.lua` - General and SPC keybindings
 - `lua/doom/modules/config` - lua plugins keybindings

-You can also define your own keybindings in your `doomrc` with the `Neovim.mappings` field.
+You can also define your own keybindings in your `doom_config.lua` with the `nvim.mappings` field.

 ## Migrating to 3.0.0

-> At the time of writing this (2021-06-30) version 3.0.0 is still in development
-> and subject to breaking changes.

 As this is a major version, there are many improvements and breaking changes.
 This section is made to help you migrate to this version without dying in the